-Could the senseless loss of this young man have been prevented, and are justice and compensation available to Mr. Boykins’ family?
+Could this tragic loss of life have been prevented are justice and compensation available to Walter Brown’s family?

-Was negligent security a factor in this fatal Atlanta apartment shooting?
-Read Our Legal Take below to find out if Mr. Boykins’ family may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this Athens apartment shooting?
+Read Our Legal Take below to find out if Mr. Brown’s family may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take